tomlqc/about-quantum/source/intro/computing/state.rst

   - "Quantum Computing: A Bubble Ready to Burst?" :cite:`Brant_2020`,
   - "Will Quantum Computing Ever Live Up to Its Hype?" :cite:`Horgan_2021`
+  - "Quantum computing has a hype problem" :cite:`DasSarma_2022`

 -----